-Small Business Profile: Kara Green, Owner of Field Trip
+Small Business Profile: Kara Green, Owner of Field Trip - Portland, OR

 Hi Kara!
 Tell us a little bit about yourself.